 What are your locality’s top three “selling points” for future growth?

 1. First and foremost, our Dorchester Regional Technology Park AND The Eastern Shore Innovation Center (ESIC), our vast areas of land and water for farming and agriculture, aquaculture, transportation and logistics, recreation, manufacturing, health care, entrepreneur/small business development, and boom in the development of new and the rehabilitation of current residential housing.

-2. We are conveniently located off U.S. Route 50 Cambridge is less than 90 miles from the Baltimore, Md and Washington, D.C. markets AND Our Mid-Atlantic Market Proximity to major cities.
+2. We are conveniently located off U.S. Route 50 in Cambridge; it is less than 90 miles from the Baltimore, MD and Washington, D.C. markets AND major cities within the Mid-Atlantic Market.

 3. A vibrant workforce that’s ready to take care of business in the current jobs market and trainable for the future markets.

 If you could wave a magic wand, what would you want to work with MEDA on to move Maryland forward?

 –Creating more jobs with livable wages to our communities.

 –Bringing more businesses here from other locations – both nationally and international.

 –Recognizing the importance of the Eastern Shore to the economy of the greater Maryland and Mid-Atlantic region.